Plsr/website/_content_pages/about.md

 Below, some things the german government wants to have on websites.
 You can most likely ignore it.

 Impressum
 Angaben gemäß § 5 TMG:

 Christian Poplawski
-Tehophanostr.
+Theophanostr.
 32
 50969 Köln

 Kontakt:
 E-Mail: hello@christianpoplawski.de